Veli-hub/Reduce_Gene_Signature_Python/README.md

 #### Input
 As input we have:
-*patient/sample data
+* patient/sample data
-*associated therapy survival data
+* associated therapy survival data
-*initial gene signature
+* initial gene signature
-*Jaccard Index threshhold
+* Jaccard Index threshhold
 * p-Value threshhold
 * (ground truth grouping
 if wanted)
+* depending on the algorithms used and desired worlflow
 #### Functions
 #### Output
 ####Tutorial